Mexican Lasagna is a twist on the traditional lasagna, but it's made with tortilla, refried beans, veggies, enchilada sauce, and cheese.

 2. Chop the veggies and add them to a mixing bowl.

-3. Top with 2 tbsp of Taco Seasoning.
+3. Top with 2 tablespoon of Taco Seasoning.
 Mix well and set aside.

 4. In a food processor ( I love Cuisinart), add a can of black beans.